LIKITH43/Hate-Speech-Detection/README.md

 By comparing the accuracies of all the models I concluded that XGBoost performed the best.
 Further, after implementing hyperparameter tuning, Random forest performed better.

 ### Usage:
-The jupyter notebook and the .csv file can be found in **ML project source code** and data folder
+The jupyter notebook and the .csv file can be found in **ML project source code** and data folder.